jmyphn/engineering-wiki/index.md

 ## ❓ Who is this for?
 > **This guide is not intended as a source of truth for fulfilling the Engineering requirements or the major requirements.
 [Go to the Undergraduate Engineering Handbook for that](https://www.engineering.cornell.edu/engineering-undergraduate-handbook/).**

-This is primarily for **first-year** and **second-year** students who are looking to take courses to fulfill a concentration within their Engineering major.
+This is primarily for **first-year** and **second-year** students who are looking to take courses to explore a concentration within their Engineering major.
 This guide provides information about several concentrations within each of the Engineering majors at Cornell and courses to take.

 ## ℹ️ How to use this Wiki